-Throughout the academic year, there are over fifteen intramural sports, eight club sports and a variety of fitness and instructional programs offered through this office.
+Throughout the academic year, there are over twenty intramural sports, eight to ten club sports and a variety of fitness and instructional programs offered through this office.
 In addition, the office is located within the Sally Blair Ames Sports Complex, which offers over 55,000 square feet of recreational and leisure space for members of the Stonehill community.